mrash/afl-cov/README.md

 Note the `AFL_FILE` string above refers to the test case file that AFL will build in the `queue/` directory under `/path/to/project-fuzz`.
-Just leave this string as-is - `afl-cov` will automatically substitute it with each AFL `queue/id:NNNNNN*` in succession as is builds the code coverage reports.
+Just leave this string as-is - `afl-cov` will automatically substitute it with each AFL `queue/id:NNNNNN*` in succession as it builds the code coverage reports.

 Also, in the above command, this handles the case where the AFL fuzzing cycle is fuzzing the targeted binary via stdin.
 This explains the